 Yes, I am that disobedient leper.
 There is nothing that I can say that will ever justify what I did.
 I was carried away by my emotions.
 I was so overwhelmingly appreciative and grateful for having been healed, that I lost my head.
-I wanted all the credit go to Jesus, regardless as to who got hurt.
-I wanted the world to know who the Man was that had been so good to me.
+I wanted all the credit go to Jesus; regardless, as to who got hurt.
+I wanted the world to know who that “Man” was that had been so good to me.
 Jesus did not want me to do that because He knew what I did not know.
-The world was not ready for Him and I drove Him away from the world.
+The world was not ready for Him; therefore, my action drove Him away from the world.
 My blubbering tongue drove my Lord into the desert.
-Because of me, He could no longer live in towns or pray in our synagogues.
-He had to hide in lonely places and pray in seclusion.
+Because of me, Jesus could no longer live in the towns or even pray in our Synagogues.
+Jesus had to hide in lonely places and pray in seclusion.
 I robbed many people of His services.
 My problem was that I could not hold my loose tongue, when I was ordered to do so.

-Leprosy was a frightening disease.
+Leprosy was and still is a frightening disease.
 The fear of what it did was greater than the disease itself.
-It began with spots and ended with limbs.
-Literally, it ate up face, fingers and toes.
+It began with spots and ended with loosing your limbs.
+Literally, it ate up face, fingers, and toes.
 It was a flesh-eating monster.
 It devoured the outside of the body and then the inside.
 It left horrible looking scars.
 No one knew how to cure it.
 Everyone believed that it was contagious.
 That is why we were driven from our homes and towns and ordered to stay in deserted places.
-The irony of my story is that, that I drove Jesus into deserted places while I took over the town.
+The irony of my story is that, that I drove Jesus into deserted places, while I took over the town.
 I preached where He should have healed and taught the people.
-My thoughtlessness deprived so many of the real presence of Jesus.
-While I was tooting my horn, I was drowning out the ministry of Jesus.
+My thoughtlessness deprived so many of the real “Presence of Jesus.”
+While I was tooting my horn, I was drowning out the Ministry of Jesus.
 My experience had become so enormous to me, that I hindered others from having their own encounter with Jesus.
 I wanted everybody to know what had happened to me.
-I did not give my fellow men a chance to find out for themselves what it meant to meet Jesus.
+I did not give my fellowmen a chance to find out for themselves what it meant to meet Jesus.
 Please, be more considerate than I was.